oat-sa/taohub-user-guide/User Guide 3.4/Test Centers/test-centers-an-overview.md

 >[Test Centers](../appendix/glossary.md#test-center) deliver the assessments assembled in TAO to [Test-takers](../appendix/glossary.md#test-taker).
 They are typically institutions in the education sector.

+*Note: The Test Center Manager comes as part of the Premium/Ignite Edition of TAO (or higher versions).
+If you are using the Community Edition you will need to install the extension taoTestCenter.
+See the [Extensions Manager](../management/extensions-manager.md) section of the User Guide for how to install this.*

 >This section provides an overview of the role test centers play in the TAO environment, as well as how to manage your test centers.